PhiLong-Project-Portfolio/Portfolio-Optimization-in-the-Vietnam-Stock-Market/README.md

 # Application of Portfolio Optimization in the Vietnam Stock Market
 #### *Update - 08/07/2024*
 *The project is extended to include a "Portfolio Stock Tracker Dashboard" using **Microsoft Excel**.
-This dashboard is designed to simplify the monitoring process, providing clear and actionable insights into the stock portfolio's performance.*
+This dashboard is designed to simplify the monitoring process, providing clear and actionable insights into the stock portfolio's performance.
+It uses **Python** to automatically update stock prices, making it convenient to track the prices of stocks in the portfolio.*
 ![Screenshot 2024-08-06 221500](https://github.com/user-attachments/assets/32006d84-a7fd-4f17-8b09-b5840dee1a72)

+#### *Instruction*
+- Download *Stock Tracker Dashboard* and *Auto Update Stock Price* file into the same folder.
+- Run *Auto Update Stock Price* file to update stock prices.

-### Introduction
+### About This Project
 Creating an optimal investment portfolio that balances maximizing returns and minimizing risk is a key objective for any investor.
 One of the most influential approaches to this is Mean-Variance Optimization (MVO), introduced by Harry Markowitz.
 This method introduce the concept of diversification and provide a mathematical framework for managing investments.

 This project aims to optimize a stock portfolio in the Vietnam stock market by using MVO and Markowitz’s Efficient Frontier.
 My goal is to create a portfolio that maximizes returns while in certain risk, demonstrating the practical application of these theories.